The f0(1370) controversy from dispersive meson-meson scattering data analyses

-For $\pi\pi\rightarrow \bar K K$ we can use the output of partial-wave hyperbolic dispersion relations, i.e., Roy-Steiner equations, recently extended to 1.47 GeV, whose corresponding CFDs were obtained in \cite{Pelaez:2018qny,Pelaez:2020gnd,Pelaez:2004vs}.
+For $\pi\pi\rightarrow \bar K K$ we can use the output of partial-wave Roy-Steiner equations, recently extended to 1.47 GeV, whose corresponding CFDs were obtained in \cite{Pelaez:2018qny,Pelaez:2020gnd,Pelaez:2004vs}.

 However, the applicability of Roy and GKPY dispersion relations for $\pi\pi\to \pi\pi$ partial waves is limited to $\sim1.1\,$GeV.
-This is why we have implemented a novel approach, which is to continue analytically the output of $\pi\pi$ Forward Dispersion Relations (FDR).
-They can rigorously reach any energy, although in practice have been implemented up to 1.42 GeV \cite{GarciaMartin:2011cn,Kaminski:2006qe,Pelaez:2004vs}, enough for our purposes.
-The caveat is that we cannot identify the spin of the resonance from FDRs alone.
-Among the different FDRs, the most precise is that for $F^{00}\equiv(F^0+2F^2)/3$, where $F^I(s,t)$ are the $\pi\pi$ scattering amplitudes with definite isospin $I$.
-Its small uncertainties are due to the positivity of all integrand contributions \cite{GarciaMartin:2011cn,NavarroPerez:2015gaz}.
-For the FDR input we will use the $\pi\pi\to\pi\pi$ CFD from \cite{GarciaMartin:2011cn}, which describes data and satisfies three FDRs as well as Roy and GKPY equations \cite{Roy:1971tc,GarciaMartin:2011cn}.
-In Fig.~\ref{Fig:fdr00}, we see that the once-subtracted $F^{00}$ FDR is well satisfied in the 1.2 to 1.4 GeV region, dominated by the huge drop due to the $f_2(1270)$ resonance.
+Hence, we have implemented a novel approach, by continuing the output of $\pi\pi$ Forward Dispersion Relations (FDR).
+These can rigorously reach any energy, and in \cite{GarciaMartin:2011cn,Kaminski:2006qe,Pelaez:2004vs} were used to constrain partial-wave data up to 1.42 GeV.
+The caveat is that FDRs alone do not determine the resonance spin.
+Among the different FDRs, the most precise is that for $F^{00}\equiv(F^0+2F^2)/3$ \cite{GarciaMartin:2011cn,NavarroPerez:2015gaz}, where $F^I(s,t)$ are the $\pi\pi$ scattering amplitudes with isospin $I$.
+As input, we will use the $\pi\pi\to\pi\pi$ CFD from \cite{GarciaMartin:2011cn}, which describes data and satisfies three FDRs as well as Roy and GKPY equations \cite{Roy:1971tc,GarciaMartin:2011cn}.
+Fig.~\ref{Fig:fdr00}, shows that the once-subtracted $F^{00}$ FDR is well satisfied in the 1.2-1.4 GeV region, dominated by the $f_2(1270)$.
+Note that FDRs have data input up to several tens of GeV, but above 1.42 GeV they were not used as constraints.
+Still, they should remain valid within their large and growing uncertainties well above that energy.